JasmineTzou/Loan_rate_prediction/README.md

 Our work represents a significant advancement in the field of loan rate prediction and opens the door to broader applications in financial analysis and decision-making."

-This refined text provides a more structured and polished description of your project's accomplishments.